EthanTheGreat/gm_shaderbuild/README.md

 # Install Instructions
 Step 1) Install: https://github.com/ficool2/sdk_screenspace_shaders

-Step 2) Apply existing addon into the root folder, of the above repository.
+Step 2) Apply the content of this folder into the existing addon into the folder in step 1, of the above repository.
         This appear like so:
 ![image](https://github.com/user-attachments/assets/68d4cd0e-0a15-4827-a155-7f2b74986897)